meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 ## Building the solution

-Since the contract makes a `delegatecall` to the deployed contract, the objective is just to make the function `invoke` deploy a contract that sends its funds to someone.
-But here's a problem: there is no input opcode that permits to make a `call`, the common way to send ethers to someone.
-Even worse, we don't interact freely with the stack, that has almost all the time a depth of 2.
+Since the contract makes a `delegatecall` to the deployed contract, the objective is solely to make the function `invoke` deploy a contract that sends its funds to someone.
+But here's a problem: no input opcode lets you make a `call`, the common way to send ethers to someone.
+Even worse, we don't interact freely with the stack, that maintains almost all the time a depth of 2.
 The opcode `CALL` needs 7 elements on the stack, so it seems impossible to make a `call`.
 But there is another opcode that transfers ethers: the opcode `SELFDESTRUCT` (`ff`).
-The advantages of this opcode are that it requires only one element on the stack, and that it transfers all the funds the contract has, there is no need to specify the amount.
-So, our objective will be to make the compiler put the byte `ff` in the EVM bytecode, and to make this opcode accessible in a execution.
+The advantages of this opcode are it requires only one element on the stack, and it transfers all the funds the contract has, there is no need to specify the amount.
+Therefore, our objective will be to make the compiler put the byte `ff` in the EVM bytecode, and to make this opcode accessible in an execution.

 But `ff` is never written in the EVM bytecode by valid input opcodes.
 There are only two ways to make the compiler write an opcode of our choice in the output EVM bytecode:
 - Put it as it, it will be treated as an invalid opcode so surrounded by invalid opcodes, but it will be inaccessible.